-Whether you’re just starting out or you’re returning to running after a break, you may be eager to progress in running and tempted to go all in right away.
+Whether you’re just starting out or you’re returning to running after a break, you may be eager to progress in running and tempted to go all-in right away.
 In spite of all that extra enthusiasm (blame it on the runner’s high!), doing too much too soon can actually hinder your progress in running.

-Instead of jump-starting your running engine with full blaze on, running coach John Honerkamp recommends a slower approach if your goal is to keep going and make long-term progress in running.
+Instead of jump-starting your running engine with a full blaze on, running coach John Honerkamp recommends a slower approach if your goal is to keep going and make long-term progress in running.

 When you head out for your first run – maybe it’s the first one ever, or just your first run after being sidelined for injury, illness, or other reasons – take it really, really easy.

 “Go out and run for 20 minutes,” says coach John Honerkamp.
 “And keep it to every other day.”
 That doesn’t mean you have to be inactive on your non-running days: If you’ve been cross-training, keep that up, and start gradually introducing or reintroducing running to your routine.